What's the Frequency, Kenneth?: Music video

 Shot in Hollywood, California, in August 1994, the accompanying music video for "What's the Frequency, Kenneth?" was directed by Peter Care, who had previously worked with the band on music videos for "Drive" and "Man on the Moon" in 1992.
 It features the band playing along to the song under bright blue, red, yellow and green flashing lights.
 Michael Stipe appears timid behind the microphone until the first chorus, breaking into an energetic dance.
 Prominent in the guitar solo, Peter Buck uses Kurt Cobain's Jag-Stang that he received as a gift from Courtney Love after Cobain died; he plays it upside-down as Cobain was left-handed.
 Singer Stipe's newly shaven head and bassist Mike Mills's new look (long-hair and the use of Nudie suits), prominent on the 1995 Monster world tour, were given wide exposure in this video.
 The suit seen in the music video was owned by musician Gram Parsons.

 The DVD companion to In Time, entitled In View: The Best of R.E.M.
-1988–2003 (featuring the promotional videos to most of the songs from In Time), included the music video to "What's the Frequency, Kenneth?".
+1988–2003 (featuring the promotional videos to most of the songs from In Time), included the music video to "What's the Frequency, Kenneth?"

 Track listings

 All songs were written by Bill Berry, Peter Buck, Mike Mills, and Michael Stipe.
-The live recordings of "Monty Got a Raw Deal", "Everybody Hurts" and "Man on the Moon" were recorded at the 40 Watt Club, Athens, Georgia on November 19, 1992.
+The live recordings of "Monty Got a Raw Deal", "Everybody Hurts" and "Man on the Moon" were recorded at the 40 Watt Club in Athens, Georgia, on November 19, 1992.
 The performance—a benefit for Greenpeace—was recorded in a solar-powered mobile studio.